zeGolem/sfetch/README.md

 You might be wondering.
 "Why doesn't sfetch determine OS names?"
-There's no binary file included that runs for every single distro so the "OS: " just prints "Linux"
+There's no binary file included that runs for every single distro so the "OS: " just prints "Linux" (on shell edition it's the distro name)

 sfetch is a simple and minimal system information tool written in `C++`. it displays info about your system. some things like the time, kernel version, and the shell/desktop.